After starting the program, first page to open is the Start – Source page.

 To load a preset, same as with images, either double-click or select one and choose Load from the toolbar.

-Multiple presets can be loaded at once using the CTRL+ method.
-This can be useful combining multiple sessions at once.
+Multiple presets can also be loaded by selecting more than one preset at once using the CTRL+ method, then clicking on Load.
+This can be useful when combining multiple sessions at once.

 Contained in the Source page toolbar, these are tool’s special case automations used to achieve a certain function faster.
 It is recommended to first get accustomed to the rest of the tool’s functionality.